Non-Aligned Movement: Post-Cold War

+Membership applications from Bosnia and Herzegovina and from Costa Rica were rejected in 1995 and 1998 respectively.
 In 2004 Malta and Cyprus ceased to be members when they joined the European Union, as required.
-Belarus is the only member of the Movement in Europe.
-Azerbaijan and Fiji are the most recent entrants, joining in 2011.
-Membership-applications from Bosnia and Herzegovina and from Costa Rica were rejected in 1995 and 1998 respectively.
+Azerbaijan and Fiji are the most recent entrants, both having joined the Movement in 2011.
+Azerbaijan and Belarus, which joined in 1998, remain the only members on the continent of Europe.

 Since the end of the Cold War, the Non-Aligned Movement has felt forced to redefine itself and to reinvent its purpose in the new world-system.
 A major question has been whether any of its foundational ideologies, principally national independence, territorial integrity, and the struggle against colonialism and imperialism, apply to contemporary issues.
-The movement has emphasised its principles of multilateralism, equality, and mutual non-aggression in attempting to become a stronger voice for the Global South, and an instrument that can promote the needs of member-nations at the international level and strengthen their political leverage when negotiating with developed nations.
+The movement has emphasized its principles of multilateralism, equality, and mutual non-aggression in attempting to become a stronger voice for the Global South, and an instrument that can promote the needs of member-nations at the international level and strengthen their political leverage when negotiating with developed nations.
 In its efforts to advance Southern interests, the movement has stressed the importance of cooperation and unity amongst member states.
-However, as in the past, cohesion remains a problem, since the size of the organisation and the divergence of agendas and allegiances present the ongoing potential for fragmentation.
+However, as in the past, cohesion remains a problem, since the size of the organization and the divergence of agendas and allegiances present the ongoing potential for fragmentation.
 While agreement on basic principles has been smooth, taking definitive action vis-à-vis particular international issues has been rare, with the movement preferring to assert its criticism or support rather than to pass hard-line resolutions.

-The Movement continues to see a role for itself: in its view, the world's poorest nations remain exploited and marginalised, no longer by opposing superpowers, but rather in a uni-polar world, and it is Western hegemony and neo-colonialism that the movement has really re-aligned itself against.
+The movement continues to see a role for itself: in its view, the world's poorest nations remain exploited and marginalized, no longer by opposing superpowers, but rather in a uni-polar world, and it is Western hegemony and neo-colonialism that the movement has really re-aligned itself against.
 It opposes foreign occupation, interference in internal affairs and aggressive unilateral measures, but it has also shifted to focus on the socio-economic challenges facing member states, especially the inequalities manifested by globalization and the implications of neo-liberal policies.
 The Non-Aligned Movement has identified economic underdevelopment, poverty, and social injustices as growing threats to peace and security.

 The 16th NAM summit took place in Tehran, Iran, from 26 to 31 August 2012.
 According to the Teheran-based Mehr News Agency, representatives from over 150 countries were scheduled to attend.
 Attendance at the highest level included 27 presidents, two kings and emirs, seven prime ministers, nine vice-presidents, two parliamentary spokesmen and five special envoys.
 At the summit, Iran took over from Egypt as Chair of the Non-Aligned Movement for the period 2012 to 2015.

 In 2016 Venezuela hosted the 17th NAM Summit.

-Azerbaijan, host of the 18th NAM summit in 2019, holds the Non-Aligned Movement presidency pending the 19th summit, scheduled to take place in Uganda in 2022.
+Azerbaijan, host of the 18th NAM summit in 2019, holds the Non-Aligned Movement presidency pending the 19th NAM summit, which took place in Kampala, Uganda in January 2024.